The Parameter Reference (aka IO Reference)

 Flags (Flag)

-Flags can be referenced to set, clear or display them.
-The basic format looks like this:
+Flag:[flag group name]/[flag color]/[flag number]:modifier1:modifier2:modifier3 Flags can be referenced to set, clear, or display them.
+The basic format is:

 Flag:[flag group name]/[flag color]/[flag number]:modifier1:modifier2:modifier3

-Make sure you have created a flag group before to use this.
-More info can be found here Flag Groups
+Make sure you have created a flag group before using this.
+More information can be found here: Flag Groups.

-The Flag color can be selected from the fixes list of [Red, Gree, Blue, White]
+The Flag color can be selected from the fixed list of [Red, Green, Blue, White].

-Finally a index between 0 and 99 can be selected
+Finally, an index between 0 and 99 can be selected.

-Note: Flags are generally used for SKAARHOJ Default Tally Forwarding and Routing Triggers. otherwise most things that can be done with flags can also be achieved with variables.
+Note: Flags are generally used for SKAARHOJ Default Tally Forwarding and Routing Triggers.
+However, most things that can be done with flags can also be achieved with variables.

-This type of parameter reference allows read only access to a value in a constant set table directly.
+This type of parameter reference allows read-only access to a value in a constant set table.

-This can be useful to access settings values defined on the home screen or access values of a constant set in virtual triggers.
+It can be useful for accessing settings values defined on the home screen or values from a constant set in virtual triggers.

 Reactor's constants are unchangeable values embedded in the configuration code, used for various purposes within the configuration.
 Unlike variables, constants can only be modified by altering the configuration.
-Constant Sets in Reactor are essentially tables of related constants.
+Settings Tables in Reactor are essentially tables of related constants.

 Examples: